disrin/distance_matrix/README.md

 ## Features

 - Generates distance matrices from `.dim` files containing 3D genomic coordinates.
-- Produces heatmaps for visual representation of the distance matrices, facilitating an intuitive understanding of spatial genomic relationships.
+- Produces heatmaps for visual representation of the distance matrices for intuitive understanding of spatial genomic relationships.

 ## Getting Started

 ### Prerequisites

-Before using the Model to Distance Converter, ensure you have Python 3.8 or later installed on your system, along with the following
+Before using the Model to Distance Converter, make sure you have Python 3 or later installed on your system, along with the following
 libraries:
 - Pandas
 - NumPy